jbarndt/fcbh-dataset-io/README.md

 Then the MFCC encoded word data is normalized and padded to be the same length in the time dimension to prepare it for use by a neural net.

-The tensor is loaded into a LLM (Large Language Model) or Recurrent Neural Net (RNN), or Natural Language Processor (NLP).
+The tensor containing MFCC data, and encoded text, or multilingual encoded text is loaded into a LLM (Large Language Model) or Recurrent Neural Net (RNN), or Natural Language Processor (NLP).
 It is likely the model would be designed to predict the next audio word.

-Once the utility of this process has been proven, the data could be loaded into DBP to simplify access.
-AI researchers will expect all of the data required for the analysis of a language to be in one "dataset", often a zip file.

 ## Database Structure